-Sara Gensic, Co-Founder, Elementary Teacher Leader
+Sara Gensic, Co-Founder, Upper Elementary Teacher Leader

 For the past 20 years, Sara was either in the classroom or the library.
 She has been fortunate to work with children of all ages from infants through high school and places great value on collaboration with parents, students, and teachers.
 While she loves Montessori Cosmic Education for elementary students, some of her favorite lessons include Ancient Civilizations, Peace Studies with Montessori Model United Nations, and Writer’s Workshop.
-Her personal educational journey includes an AMI, 6-12 Montessori credential from Hershey Training Center, a Bachelor of Arts in Secondary English Education from Grace College-Winona Lake, IN and a Master of Library Science from Indiana University-Fort Wayne.
+Her educational journey includes an AMI, 6-12 Montessori credential from Hershey Training Center, a Bachelor of Arts in Secondary English Education from Grace College-Winona Lake, IN and a Master of Library Science from Indiana University-Fort Wayne.
 She is overjoyed to be part of the first Wildflower school in Fort Wayne and the state of Indiana.
 Likewise, Sara feels grateful to continue sharing Montessori with families in Fort Wayne as she was able to do for her own children for many years.

-Suzy Ulmer, Co-Founder, Elementary Teacher Leader
+Suzy Ulmer, Co-Founder, Lower Elementary Teacher Leader

 Aubrie Tinsley, Primary Teacher Leader Aubrie@AlysumMontessori.org

 Aubrie is passionate about learning and working with children.
 Driven by curiosity and observations in the primary classrooms, she knew she wanted to become a Montessori teacher so attended Xavier University in Cincinnati, Ohio and received a Bachelors of Science in Montessori Education in 2017.
 The methods practiced in the Montessori classroom and the success of the students defines the approach that she wholeheartedly believes is the key to a quality learning experience.
-She is grateful to be a part of the Wildflower Network, Alyssum Montessori School and excited to share the Montessori approach with the Fort Wayne community.
+She is grateful to be a part of the Wildflower Network, Alyssum Montessori School and excited to share Montessori with the Fort Wayne community.